t-regx/T-Regx/ReadMe.md

 Current development priorities, regarding release of 1.0:

 - Handle corner-cases with prepared patterns #91 [in progress]
+- Add configurable implicit flags [done]
 - Separate SafeRegex and CleanRegex into to two packages, so users can choose what they want #103
 - Add documentation to each T-Regx public method #17 [in progress]
 - Release 1.0
 - Revamp of t-regx.com documentation [in progress]

 # API